 For Great Northern (the service I use), this means that all services have been re-timed and many trains will now go through St Pancras and Central London rather than terminating at Kings Cross.

 As someone who uses trains almost every day, I wanted to see how the journeys I make would be affected.
 I tried looking up the new services using a journey planner and on the hard to follow PDF timetables but neither gave me the insight I wanted to know- I didn’t care if the 7:46 morning service departed 3 minutes later, what I did care about was how the general frequency and journey time of the new services compared to what they were like now.

 This diagram lets you compare the arrival and departures times of many services at a glance.
-The slope of each line also gives an indication of the relative speed of a service.
-More recently Marey-style diagrams have been used to visualize data from the Boston Subway and to help investigate a problem with a train on Singapore’s MRT.
+The slope of each line also indicates relative speed of a service.
+More recently this style of diagram has been used to visualize data from the Boston Subway and to help investigate a problem with a train on Singapore’s MRT.